 Legal highs and other harmful substances are responsible for the death, hospitalisation and long-term damage of far too many young people in the UK.
-There were 99 deaths from legal highs in England, Wales and Scotland in 2012.
-But in 2013 that number rose to 173.
+The official figures show there were 129 deaths from legal highs in England, Wales and Scotland in 2015.
 A United Nations report published in 2013 showed 670,000 young people in the UK (aged 16-24) having taken a legal high: this makes us the highest consumers of legal highs in Europe.

 The Angelus Foundation is the only registered charity in Europe dedicated to raising awareness of the dangers of legal highs and club drugs.